Being on the road means that I can’t regularly hit the gym or track my nutrition very easily.

 - Chin-ups are performed with your palms facing you.

 Both pull-ups and chin-ups work the back and arms, but chin-ups place slightly more stress on the biceps and are easier than pull-ups.
-Here are some pointers on form:
+Here are some pointers on form for both:

 - The movement begins from a dead hang.
 This means your arms should be fully extended, hands about shoulder width apart, chest up, and your shoulders back and tight.